Astro-Saurav/Sentiment-Analysis-Tool/README.md

 - **State-of-the-art NLP**: Uses BERT for high accuracy in sentiment classification.
 - **Custom Dataset**: Trained on a custom dataset for sentiment analysis.
 - **Web Interface**: Provides an easy-to-use web interface for text sentiment prediction.
-- **Deployable**: Can be deployed on platforms like Heroku for public access.

 ## Project Structure